GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/README.md

 - **For Q&A on uploaded files, navigate to 'Product Insights' page**
   - **Insight Generation**: Ask questions to extract critical information from your data.
 - **For Product Idea generation, navigate to 'Product Generation' page**
-  - **Concept Creation**: Initiate product generation using sample queries or creater your own custom query.
+  - **Concept Creation**: Initiate product generation using sample queries or create your own custom query.
   - **Refinement**: Select features, experiment with combinations, and regenerate results until the desired product concept is achieved.

 ## Application Workflow